How to make puffy paint for kids that is actually puffy! This recipe is easy to make and lots of fun! Updates by our

 So, here’s a new DIY puffy paint recipe.
 One that is extra puffy and doesn’t require a microwave.

 Here’s a video showing Puffy Paint in action!
-And don’t forget to scroll down for the recipe and lots of photos.
+And don’t forget to scroll down for the recipe!

 - 3+ cups of shaving cream (foam not gel)

 - Ziploc-style sandwich bags